dgrnbrg/vim-redl/README.markdown

     git clone git://github.com/dgrnbrg/vim-redl.git

 You'll need Pathogen so that vim-redl gets loaded.
-Otherwise, if you are a user of Vundle or NeoBundle, you can just use `Bundle 'dgrnbrg/vim-redl'` or `NeoBundle 'dgrnbrg/vim-redl'` respectively to install the Vim component.
+Otherwise, if you are a user of Vundle or NeoBundle, you can just use `Plugin 'dgrnbrg/vim-redl'` or `NeoBundle 'dgrnbrg/vim-redl'` respectively to install the Vim component.

 Then, you'll need to install the Clojure component.
 To get this, you just need to add 2 lines